Fred Unterseher was a pioneer of holography.

 Fred Unterseher (center) with C. (aka Alex Clark, left) and August Muth (right) at The Light Foundry

-Fred Unterseher is an honors graduate of the San Francisco Art Institute.
+Fred Unterseher was an honors graduate of the San Francisco Art Institute.
 While in the Bay area, he participated in the formation of cooperative artists projects including Project Artaud and The Emeryville Artists Coop.
 He was a member of ANT FARM an art/media collective famous for Cadillac Ranch and Media Burn.
 Unterseher was a pioneering member of the San Francisco School of Holography with Lloyd Cross and Gerry Pethick.
 Later they formed the Multiplex Co. that produced stereographic holograms for Salvador Dali.
 While in the Bay area he formed Holografix, an art studio and teaching facility, where he conceived and co-authored the HOLOGRAPHY HANDBOOK that has sold over 60,000 copies and received a Kodak Award.
 Concurrently he was a founder of Dichromate Inc. that originated and manufactured some of the fist dichromate holograms on film.
 In New York City, he was Director of Education and Outreach at the Museum of Holography.
 During four years in Europe he was based in Hamburg, showing artwork in England, France, Italy, Holland and Denmark.
 He and partner Rebecca Deem dealt with both artistic and the technical aspects of holography, by developing a pulse laser laboratory with Dr. John Webster used for both purposes.
 Their pioneering techniques integrated pulsed holograms with printed embossed holograms.

 Returning to the States he was a team member for the first holographic portrait of a USA president, Ronald Reagan, now in the National Portrait Gallery at the Smithsonian.
 Residing in Southern California, he taught in the graduate program at Brooks Institute of Photography and Holography at Pasadena City College.
 He is a recipient of the Shearwater Foundation, Art Holography Award.
 His involvement with 3D imaging systems led him to consult on SBIR projects dealing with (holographic/auto stereo-graphic screens) for NASA and JPL.
 A member of SPIE, he served as the chairperson for the first Art & Culture Meeting at the Practical Holography Sessions in 2004.
 He and Deem taught 3D Visualization with Holography at NM Highlands Univ. in the Math and Computer Science Dept. Unterseher has shown artwork for many years at galleries, museums and educational institutions in Europe, North and South America and the East.
-He resides in Santa Fe, NM until his death in 2021.
+He resided in Santa Fe, NM until his death in 2021.